Welcome to the Saturna Heritage Centre, housed in the Fog Alarm Building on Saturna's East Point!

 The Centre is collecting, digitizing and properly filing historical images related to our community heritage.
 This accessible data-base provides a broad range of searchable historical information to the community at FAB and also a selected range for the public via the Centre's web site.
 These archives are a very useful database for our own story-telling.

 The Centre enhances the visitor experience by through the use of audio visual presentations.
-Numerous video history "vignettes" have been produced with the help of skilled filmmakers.
-Some of these are already available on our web site and all can be easily selected and viewed inside the Heritage Centre.
+Numerous video history "vignettes" have been produced with the help of skilled filmmakers; all can be easily selected and viewed inside the Heritage Centre.
 The operational goal is to develop the necessary skills within the Centre membership to self-produce many more video heritage stories as an integral part of our community activities.

-The Centre is working to improve this site by adding more information and interactivity for both members and the public.
-The gaming engine technology has potential to present heritage information in novel and compelling forms.
+The Centre is working to improve this site as well as our heritage archives by adding more information and interactivity for both members and the public.
+We are pursuing gaming engine technology as a way of presenting heritage information in novel and compelling forms.
 We intend to continue building on this technology by ensuring a development of necessary skills within our team to grow and develop these fascinating story-telling opportunities.